by: Levent Kerimol

 At Marklake Court in Bermondsey, the site was identified by residents and Leathermarket JMB, the estate’s Tenants’ Management Organisation (TMO).
 Southwark Council made it available without a selection process, as the TMO has a local and clearly defined geography and are already accountable to residents.
 It would have been non-sensical to advertise the site to other CLH organisations.
-A straight disposal can be considered analogous to a single tender action.

 It is a similar story for Neighbourhood Forums, their geographic boundaries are evaluated and assessed by the local authority.
 Sometimes they are asked to work with others in the area, or their boundaries separated, to ensure there is a clear singular community arrangement.
 There have been several natural progressions for effective and inclusive Neighbourhood Forums to move onto housing delivery, and here again, it doesn’t seem sensible to select other communities.

 Then there are CLH organisations, such as the St Ann’s Redevelopment Trust, that exist entirely around a single identified site.
 These organisations are very local and geographic in character and not interested in other sites.
 They typically identify the site that is of particular interest and seek partnership with public bodies.
 The specificity of these cases can mean light touch sifting and dialogue may be more appropriate.